wikatar/InvestmentPitchDashboard/README.md

-# Polymarket Dashboard
+# Investment Dashboard

-A customizable React dashboard for trading and market analysis, built with React, TailwindCSS, and Chart.js.
+A customizable React dashboard for investment tracking and market analysis, built with React, TailwindCSS, and Chart.js.

 ## Features

 - Responsive design with light/dark mode support
 - Interactive data visualizations with Chart.js
 - Portfolio and strategy performance tracking
-- Market monitoring and analysis tools
+- Stock and market monitoring tools
-- Wallet balance and transaction tracking
+- Investment balance and transaction tracking

 ## Getting Started